TheJostler/gpsave4rpi/README.md

 ## Install

-Designed for and tested on a raspberry with Sysfs installed, it should work on any Linux machine which has the Sysfs C library installed and available GPIO I/O.
+Designed for and tested on a raspberry with Sysfs installed, it should work on any Linux machine which has the Sysfs C library installed and available GPIO's.
 Installing is easy simply clone the repo

 ```